-When you’re a working homeschool mom, setting boundaries for your business or job is crucial for success in both areas.
-It is important to set personal and professional standards with your children and clients in terms of workload, timelines, and even payments to present yourself as a professional and responsible (mom and) worker.
+As a working homeschool mom, setting boundaries for your business or job is crucial for success in both areas.
+It is important to set personal and professional standards with your children and clients regarding workload, timelines, and even payments to present yourself as a professional and responsible (mom and) worker.

 The Importance of Setting Boundaries